graphaware/neo4j-timetree/README.md

 # Optionally, a relationship type with which the events will be attached to the tree can be specified (defaults to AT_TIME)
 com.graphaware.module.TT.relationship=SENT_ON

+# Optionally, a relationship direction (from the tree's point of view), with which the events will be attached to the tree can be specified (defaults to INCOMING)
+com.graphaware.module.TT.direction=INCOMING

 # autoAttach must be set to true
 com.graphaware.module.TT.autoAttach=true